Tunnel Creek National Park: Geography

 The park is located in the Napier Range and covers an area of 91 ha.
 The range is composed of limestone and is the remains of a Devonian reef system formed around 350 million years ago.

-The tunnel component of Tunnel Creek has a length of approximately 750 m that runs underground and it one of the oldest cave systems in Western Australia.
-The reef was first exposed around 250 million years ago and the first cave systems began to form, the present cave systems were created about 20 million years ago.
+The tunnel component of Tunnel Creek has a length of approximately 750 m that runs underground and is one of the oldest cave systems in Western Australia.
+The reef was first exposed around 250 million years ago and the first cave systems began to form; the present cave systems were created about 20 million years ago.

 The cave reaches a maximum height of 12 m and has a maximum width of 15 m.
-The creek was once known as "The Cave of the Bats" with at least five species of bat inhabiting the cavern.
+The creek was once known as "The Cave of the Bats", with at least five species of bat inhabiting the cavern.
 There are large pools of water on the floor of the cave in which freshwater crocodiles have been found.
 The pools indicate that the water table is only just below the present floor surface and water only flows through the area after heavy rainfall.